EXCLUSIVE for Wholesome Subscribers!

 Our Whole30 Approved partners are Whole30 experts in their own rights—and if they tell you their product is Whole30 Approved, you can be 100% sure that it is.
 Whole30 Approved is a license granted ONLY to those brands and products that have been personally vetted by me and the Whole30 team, and we work closely with our partners to make sure they know the ins and outs of the program.

-Their feeds might not be the best place to ask a question about the Whole30 rules or advice on troubleshooting (their social media intern may not know ALL the rules), but if you have questions about whether their product is compliant or how best to use it during your Whole30, they’ll get it right every time.
+Their feeds might not be the best place to ask a question about the Whole30 rules or advice on troubleshooting (their social media intern may not know ALL the rules), but if you have questions about whether their product is compatible or how best to use it during your Whole30, they’ll get it right every time.
 Be sure to follow @whole30approved on Instagram for new announcement (and giveaways, contests, discounts, recipes, and more) so you’re always up-to-date on our official partner list.

 The Whole30 Forum is generally a fantastic, reliable resource for all things Whole30, staffed by experienced moderators with a direct line to me for questions or issues.
 However, that doesn’t mean EVERYTHING you read in the forum is going to be accurate.
 Many threads are just Whole30’ers talking amongst themselves, so you have to pay attention to who is saying what.